 A copy of the Global Jersey presentation slides can be found here.

-An joined Jersey Finance in May 2016 as the Business Development Director for Asia and is now based in Dubai.
+An joined Jersey Finance in May 2016 as the Business Development Director for Asia and is now based in our Middle East Regional Hub office, in the DIFC in Dubai.

 An studied law in Belgium at the University of Leuven including one Erasmus exchange year at Queen Mary and Westfield College in London.
 She subsequently did an LLM in international business law at Trinity College Dublin.